Home > About Us > Our Rich Heritage

 Our Rich Heritage

 The early years were a struggle.
 There was no land nor funds to build the school.
-Undeterred, both Mrs Chai and Miss Walker continued to go house-to-house to canvass for students.
-With no premises of her own, GMGS started off within the premise of Geylang Chinese Methodist Church with 27 girls.
+Undeterred, the school’s early founders continued to go house-to-house to canvass for students.
 From the very beginning, missionaries and pastors of the church provided supervision and strong support to the school.

 With financial support of many well-wishers and the Methodist Churches, the school grew from strength to strength.
 To meet increasing enrolment, GMGS grew and expanded to form Geylang Methodist Primary School and Geylang Methodist Secondary School in 1984 along Geylang East Central, where both schools are now situated.
 It was also in this year that the schools became co-educational.
 The schools were later renamed Geylang Methodist Schools (Primary and Secondary) to reflect oneness in the family.